aosabook/500lines/template-engine/chapter.md

 a templating engine.

 By the way, there's often nothing particular about HTML in a templating engine, it could be used to produce any textual result.
-But they are usually used for HTML, and occasionally have HTML-specific features, such as escaping.
+For example, they are also used to produce plain-text email messages.
+But usually they are used for HTML, and occasionally have HTML-specific features, such as escaping, which makes it possible to insert values into the HTML without worrying about which characters are special in HTML.

 ## Supported Syntax